 Q: How are hospitals selected to receive a Leapfrog Hospital Safety Grade?

 A: Leapfrog reviewed data for all general acute care hospitals.
 Some general hospitals did not have sufficient data available, and therefore did not receive a Safety Grade.
 More than 2,500 hospitals will be receiving a grade.
-Hospitals excluded from receiving a grade include critical access hospitals, long-term care and rehabilitation facilities, mental health facilities, federal hospitals (e.g. Veterans Affairs, Indian Health Services, etc.) specialty hospitals, including surgical centers and cancer hospitals, free-standing pediatric hospitals, hospitals in US territories, hospitals in Maryland as they do not participate in the CMS Inpatient Payment System (IPPS), and hospitals that are missing data for more than nine (9) process/structural measures or more than five (5) outcome measures.
+Hospitals excluded from receiving a grade include critical access hospitals, long-term care and rehabilitation facilities, mental health facilities, federal hospitals (e.g. Veterans Affairs, Indian Health Services, etc.) specialty hospitals, including surgical centers and cancer hospitals, free-standing pediatric hospitals, hospitals in US territories, and hospitals that are missing data for more than six (6) process/structural measures or more than five (5) outcome measures.

 Q: Is the Leapfrog Hospital Safety Grade biased toward hospitals that voluntarily report to the Leapfrog Hospital Survey?